leo2971998/DailyRoutine/README.md

 ### Real-time Updates
 The frontend opens a WebSocket connection at `ws://localhost:8000/ws/dashboard`.
 Any task or habit update triggers a broadcast so that all connected devices stay in sync.

+### AI Sidekick
+- Launch the AI Sidekick modal by clicking the ✨ icon on tasks, habits, or schedule cards.
+The panel fetches `/v1/ai/suggest` and lets you apply suggestions in one click.
+- Configure providers with environment variables in `api/.env`:
+  - `AI_PROVIDER` – `gemini` (default) or `openai`
+  - `GEMINI_API_KEY` / `OPENAI_API_KEY` – credentials for the selected provider
+  - `AI_MAX_TOKENS` and `AI_SUGGEST_RATE_LIMIT` (per minute, defaults to 800 and 30 respectively)
+- No keys?
+The backend ships with a deterministic stub so local development always returns valid suggestions.
+- Feedback buttons in the modal POST to `/v1/ai/feedback`; monitor the `ai_feedback` collection to tune future prompts.

 ## API Endpoints

 ### Users